The Secret to Creativity and Productivity

 Even with the best of intentions, staying in your chosen mode of thinking won’t necessarily come easily.
 On a recent Sunday morning, I woke up and made a long list of things I’d been meaning to do the previous week and settled into “convergent mode.”

-Just as I started the first email, my friend came in and started talking about new ideas for promoting her start-up, big plans for China-Chile trade, and what to make for brunch.
+Just as I started the first email, my friend came in and started talking about new ideas for promoting her startup, big plans for China-Chile trade, and what to make for brunch.
 Since I’d just coaxed myself into a convergent flow, her divergent energy stressed me out!
 I listened to her ideas, but my heart began to pound at the thought of my to-do list.
 I explained what was going through my head, and then eventually, excused myself and headed to a café to re-enter that convergent flow.

 My advice: When you’re in one frame of mind, adjust your environment to help you stay there, so that you can maximize it.
 In the office, this might mean wearing headphones or moving into the conference room.
 It could also mean going to the gym, park, or library to get in the zone.
 With practice, you’ll figure out what works for you.